maeckha/coffeeshop/README.md

 [![coverage report](https://gitlab.in.htwg-konstanz.de/mibay/swqs-shop-ui/badges/master/coverage.svg)](https://gitlab.in.htwg-konstanz.de/mibay/swqs-shop-ui/commits/master)

 # swqs-shop-ui
-The shop ui depends on the shoppingcart, catalog and order module.
-It delivers a serverbased Web-Application, realized with [Spring Boot](https://projects.spring.io/spring-boot/) and [Thymeleaf](https://www.thymeleaf.org/).
+The shop ui delivers a serverbased Web-Application, realized with [Spring Boot](https://projects.spring.io/spring-boot/) and [Thymeleaf](https://www.thymeleaf.org/).

 The shopping cart of the customer is managed serverside by a simple list, the client holds the cart id in a cookie.

 ## database

 The database which is used by the catalog and shoppingcart component can be configured through the [application.properties](src/main/resources/application.properties) file.
 For the various tests we use a in-memory database.

 ## deployment

-First you must install the three following dependencies in your [local maven repository](http://www.baeldung.com/maven-local-repository) with the `mvn install` command.

-* [swqs-catalog]
-* [swqs-cart]
-* [swqs-order-management]

-Alternatively, you can download the final jar file from the ci builds and store them manually in your local maven repository.
-That's the way we do it for the ci tests and builds (in the [gitlab-ci.yml](.gitlab-ci.yml) file), a private access token is required when downloading the artifact from the command line.

 The application can be build with maven, a runnable jar file with all dependencies and a embedded webserver will be created when at least the `package` phase is executed.

 ## Usage

 Just run the created jar file, the spring boot application should start.
 The default port is 8080.

 ## Tests